jeremykendall/php-domain-parser/README.md

 $newResolvedDomain->getPublicSuffix()->isKnown();  //returns false;
 ~~~

-**WARNING: All the objects are immutable, the changes are applied on the new
-instance while the source instance stays unchanged.**

 The public suffix method `isKnown` will always return `false` if
 you use a simple string to update the public suffix.
 If you use a `PublicSuffix` object the method may return `true`.